MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 This is where new hire starts their onboarding journey.
 This site is for new hires who have accepted their job offer but have not officially joined the company yet.
 In this stage, new hires will be interested in learning more about the company, how to get ready for their official start date, and who to go to for questions.

 > [!NOTE]
-> The NEO hub comes with many pre-build pages that can be identified in the site navigation with this symbol ">>."
+> The NEO hub comes with many pre-built pages that can be identified in the site navigation with this symbol ">>."
 Determine which pages and content to keep, edit, or delete based on the needs of your organization.

 ![Image the pre-onboarding site](media/preneo.png)